narmatha0303/narmatha0303/README.md

-# Hi, I'm Narmatha 👋
+# Hi, I'm Narmatha .
+A problem solver !!!!👋

-I turn messy operational data into decisions leadership actually acts on.
+I turn messy data into decisions leadership actually acts on.

 Most of my work starts the same way: an operational process is breaking down, failure logs are piling up, or a team is flying blind.
 I dig into the raw data, isolate the root cause, build the reporting model, and automate the pipeline so the problem doesn't happen twice.